MatthiasLing/warmup_project/README.md

 ### Description
 I used the approach of finding the wall first and then navigating from there.
 Similarly to person_follower, I would adjust the rotational velocity and move forward constantly until the nearest wall was the minimum distance from the robot.
 Then, I would direct the bot to turn proportionally depending on the difference from the angle of the closest point and 90 degrees.
 This would allow it to stay a constant distance from the wall.
 ### Code explanation
 All the maneuvering is done in the scan function.
 First, I navigate to the wall if the robot is too far away.
-Otherwise, I normalize the angle of the nearest point to 270 degrees (270->90 degrees is 0->180 degrees and the rest is 0->-180 degrees).
+Otherwise, I normalize the angle of the nearest point to 270 degrees in the normalize_270 function (270->90 degrees is 0->180 degrees and the rest is 0->-180 degrees).
 This makes it easy to enact proportional control for the robot's angular velocity.
+If the angle is positive, the robot turns left.
+Otherwise it's right.
 I define a standard kp value, and multiply kp*(normalized angle) / (some arbitrary constant).
 I conclude the function by publishing.
 ### Gif
 ![](wall_follower.gif)